-MCL enrolment is restricted to no more than 30 students, meaning competition for places is intense.
+MCL enrolment is restricted to no more than 25 students per year, meaning competition for places is intense.
 The normal minimum academic entry requirement for law graduates seeking admission to the Cambridge MCL is a top 5-10% ranking in their class.
 In a UK university this may equate to a First class degree.
 Extra weight may be given to the performance in courses related to corporate law.
-An applicant will normally have a law degree, but applicants qualified to practise law who have a degree in another subject are welcome to apply.
+An applicant will normally have a law degree, but those qualified to practise law who have a degree in another subject are welcome to apply.

-Students who are currently undertaking legal studies who will graduate soon can apply before completing their degree.
+Students who are currently undertaking legal studies who will graduate soon can apply before completing their degree, provided they will have completed it well before the start of the MCL course.
 Successful applicants in this category are likely to have academic conditions attached to their offer.
-If your offer is subject to academic conditions, to join the MCL in October 2017 the Graduate Admissions Office must receive final evidence of your having met the academic condition by 31 July 2017.
+If your offer is subject to academic conditions, to join the MCL in October2020 the Graduate Admissions Office must receive final evidence of your having met the academic condition by 31 July2020.
 If potentially relevant academic results only become available after that date, you cannot be admitted to the MCL course.

-Applicants for the 2017-2018 MCL course should aim to provide satisfactory language test scores by the MCL application deadline of 15 January 2017, or as soon as possible thereafter, and at the very latest by 15 March 2017.
+All MCL applicants who need to take an English language proficiency test must submit their test results by the MCL application deadline of 12:00pm (midday) UK time on 7 January 2020 or as soon as possible thereafter, and at the very latest by 15 March 2020.
 Applicants who do not provide a satisfactory test score by 15 March will be at a considerable disadvantage compared to those who adhere to the deadline.

 You must obtain the required minimum scores for all of the individual test components and overall in the same test sitting.
 Multiple test results cannot be combined to meet the language requirement.
 Please note we do not accept MyBest™ scores